 When all else fails, recovery mode lets you restore your iPhone, iPod touch, or iPad in iTunes.

 If updating your iPhone, iPod touch, or iPad through Software Update simply isn't working, you're trying to get off a bad beta, or your device has simply become completely unresponsive and nothing else is working, recovery mode might be just what you need to get things going again.
-It's painful, so it's more of an almost-last resort than a first step, but it's not complicated and knowing about recovery mode is important if you ever need it.
+It's painful, so it's more of an almost-last resort than a first step.
+It's not complicated, however, and knowing about recovery mode is important if you ever need it.

 How to put your iPhone or iPad into recovery mode

-- Turn Off your iPhone, iPod touch, or iPad if it isn't already.
+- Turn Off your iPhone, iPod touch, or iPad if it isn't off already.